Hard Work and Plain Living (艰苦奋斗, 勤俭节约)

 • You are extremely self motivated.

-• You will not leave things partially complete.
+• You will not leave things partially complete and in a half complete state for days or weeks.

 • You are resourceful and won’t ask a ton of questions that you could figure out yourself.